Tensorlake Provider

 crabbox run --provider tensorlake --env-from-profile ~/.my-live.profile --allow-env API_TOKEN -- npm test

-Crabbox prints only redacted presence/length metadata.
-For Tensorlake it writes the allowed values to a temporary local shell profile, uploads that file into /tmp, sources it for the command, and removes both copies best-effort after the run.
-Values are not placed on the local tensorlake process argv.
+Crabbox prints only redacted presence/length metadata for the forwarded names.
+The allowed values are written to a temporary local shell profile, uploaded into the sandbox under /tmp, sourced for the duration of the command, and removed (local and remote) best-effort afterward.
+Values are never placed on the local tensorlake process argv.

 #Lifecycle

-runarchive-syncs the working tree:git ls-files-driven - The user command runs via
+runarchive-syncs the working tree: agit ls-files-driven - The command runs via

-tensorlake sbx exec -w <workdir> <id> -- <cmd>, - On release the sandbox is terminated via
+tensorlake sbx exec -w <workdir> <id> -- <cmd>, - On release the sandbox is terminated with

 tensorlake sbx terminate <id>

-(crabbox-<repo-slug>-<random6>) and runs tensorlake sbx create with the configured CPU/memory/disk/image/snapshot.
-The Tensorlake-assigned sandbox ID is captured from stdout and used as the canonical identifier.
+(crabbox-<repo-slug>-<random6>) and runs tensorlake sbx create with the configured CPU, memory, disk, timeout, image, and snapshot.
+The Tensorlake-assigned sandbox ID is parsed from stdout and used as the canonical identifier.

-unless --keep was set. --keep-on-failure retains newly-created failed sandboxes and prints a rerun/stop hint.
+unless --keep was set. --keep-on-failure retains a newly created sandbox after a failed run and prints a rerun/stop hint.

 #Capabilities

-tensorlake sbx cpand - Provider sync: no separate Tensorlake sync command.
+tensorlake sbx cpand extracted - Provider sync: no separate Tensorlake sync command.

 - Actions hydration: no.